 As I’m learning more about raising plants in containers, I came across this idea of using rocks on top of the potting soil.
 I was curious and did my research whether doing this is beneficial to my potted plants.

-You can put rocks on top of soil as they do provide some benefits.
-They will protect your plants from weeds, keep pests out, prevent soil erosion, avoid splashing soil on the foliage, and prevent fungal diseases.
-The rocks also help provide an aesthetic look to your plants.
+You can put rocks on top of soil as mulch to regulate temperature, prevent weeds, avoid soil erosion, and splashing soil on the foliage.
+The rocks can be used to give an aesthetic look to the plants.

 Before you start adding rocks to your potting soil, you do need to be aware of the disadvantages of doing so.
 I’ve also written my research on how you can use the rocks and what alternatives you have like mulch or rubber.